Frequently Asked Questions

 Photographers may share a portion of their tip with their recommended/partner videographer.
 However, this is not typically the case.
 Videographers are often not tipped, but gratuities are appreciated.
 A £50-£200 thank-you is a nice gesture, with £50-£100 going to the lead videographer and £50-£75 for the assistant.

-We were on the fence about hiring a videographer for our wedding, and after meeting Jan, we were sold!
-And we are SO happy that we hired him.
-Having a video to remember the day allows us to relive the day all over again, and to see the things we did not get to notice / see the day of!
+We were on the fence about hiring a videographer for our wedding, and after talking to Luna, we were sold!
+Having a video to remember the day allows us to relive the day all over again, and to see the things we did not get to notice/see the day of!